Documentation Index

 Browser sessions

 SmolVM includes a built-in BrowserSession class that launches a Chromium browser inside a microVM.
-You can use it for web scraping, testing, and computer-use agents that need to interact with real web pages in an isolated environment.
+Use it for web scraping, testing, and computer-use agents.

 with BrowserSession(